 Holiday Resorts on the Bulgarian Black sea coast

-First you should know that the Bulgarian Black sea coast is divided by South and North from the Balkan Mountains.
+The Bulgarian Black sea coast is divided virtually by South and North from the Balkan Mountains.
 The major city on the North Black sea coast is Varna and the major city on the South Black sea coast is Bourgas.
 Respectively there are two airports to get to your holiday destination in Bulgaria – Varna Airport and Bourgas Airport.

 Black sea coast – SOUTH